Amazon RDS - Configuring a Connection to a SQL Server Instance –

 First Connection Attempt

 Once we have these three parameters, we can attempt the connection.
-We make out first connection attempt (See Figure 6) but we get an error indicating that the client is unable to open a connection to the SQL Server instance.
+We make our first connection attempt (See Figure 6), but we get an error indicating that the client is unable to open a connection to the SQL Server instance.
 To overcome this, we must make a couple of configuration changes on AWS to allow our connection.

 Figure 6: Could Not Open a Connection to SQL Server